 Anybody with any hair type can enjoy the power of powder.
-Fine-haired folks who tend to get oilier faster find they won’t live without it.
+Folks with fine hair who tend to get oily hair faster find they won’t live without it.
 Blow-out babes make it a staple to maintain straightened strands as long as possible between washing.
 Blondes of the chemical kind crave what brunettes tend to shun: a whitener to blend dark roots and create creamier tones throughout.

-Hairdresser Wes Sharpton recommends it for curly types who tend to droop a few days after washing and need a product that doesn’t involve a blow-dry, yet gives some lift without disturbing the curl pattern.
+Hairdresser Wes Sharpton recommends it for curly hair types who tend to droop a few days after washing and need a product that doesn’t involve a blow dryer, yet gives some lift without disturbing the curl pattern.

-The key word here is “Dry” – dry shampoo must only be used when hair is completely dry – powder cannot do its job with water in your hair.
+The key word here is “Dry” – dry shampoo must only be used when hair is completely dry – powder cannot do its job with wet hair.
 That would be called plaster.